ThomasRutzer/mntns-landscape/README.md

 # mnts

-> mnts is an experiment to build a data-driven ThreeJS landscape
+> mnts is an experiment to build a data-driven ThreeJS landscape.
+See [Demo](https://thomasrutzer.github.io/mntns/demo.html "Demo")

 ## Build Setup